A list of over 50 people who changed America and helped to influence the United States.

 - Hilary Clinton.
 (1947 – ) Wife of Bill Clinton.
 Senator and unsuccessfully ran against Barack Obama for Democrat nomination in 2008.

-- Carl Lewis - One of greatest Olympians
+- Carl Lewis – One of the greatest Olympians

 - Elvis Presley (1935 – 1977) defined the pop age.
 An icon who epitomised the age of the 50s and 60s.